No link between autism and childhood vaccinations

 After the paper was published, Dr Wakefield publicly discussed the link.
 He suggested there was a case for splitting the vaccine into its component parts.

 Criticism of the research

 Since 1998, Dr Wakefield’s research has been criticised for several reasons, including the following:

 - The research applied measures meant for adults to test results from children.
 This means that some of the findings about bowel disorders in these children were in fact normal for children.

-- The paper published an unproved link between the new syndrome that Dr Wakefield described and the MMR vaccine.
+- The paper published an unproven link between the new syndrome that Dr Wakefield described and the MMR vaccine.

 Ten of the paper’s authors issued a partial retraction in 2004.
-They suggested that the link between ASD and bowel disorders is worthy of further investigation.
-But they admitted they did not find that the MMR vaccine caused ASD.
+They suggested that the link between autism and bowel disorders is worthy of further investigation.
+But they admitted they did not find that the MMR vaccine caused autism.

-In July 2007, the General Medical Council began an inquiry into claims of professional misconduct against Dr Wakefield and two colleagues.
+In July 2007, the General Medical Council began an inquiry into claims of professional misconduct against Dr Wakefield and 2 colleagues.
 The claims included that he: